Application and admission: Human Resource Studies - international procedure

 - Official translations of the Transcript of Records and diploma(s)

-- English language test results
+- English language test results (unless you are exempted).

 - TSB Statistics checklist